rockman12352/DodgeBullet/README.md

 ### Instructions

-You are in the Wild West and bullets will coming anywhere, please provide your instructions to dodge them all.
+You are in the Wild West and bullets will come anywhere, please provide your instructions to dodge them all.

 #### Endpoint
 Expose a `POST` endpoint `/dodge` for us to call